s-macke/AdventureAI/README.md

 ## 9:05 playthrough with GPT-4

+One rule for Large Language Models is, that they need some space to think about their next move.
-To enhance the playthrough experience, I have determined in the prompt that the AI must provide a rationale for each step it takes.
+I have therefore tried various prompting techniques, and the most successful one over all models is that the LLM must repeat its current situation and have to provide a justification for each step it takes in a very specific format:

 ```
 * SITUATION: A short description of the current situation you are in.
 * THOUGHT: Your thought about the situation and what to do next
 * COMMAND: The command you want to execute.
 ```

 This is known as the agentic ReAct (Reason and Act) prompting technique.

 Here is my complete run until the language model's token limit is reached.